-Coming soon is the Hill Center Acklen Project, a residential-retail development in Hillsboro Village.
+Now open is the Hill Center Acklen Project, a residential-retail development in Hillsboro Village.
 Double Dogs Chow House, Jeni's Ice Cream, and Revelator Coffee Company will be tenants.

 Not too far from Hillsboro Village is the Belmont area, which is home to Belmont University, a historic home, shops, and some great eating.
 In fact, you can plan a full day of Nashville things to do just by taking a journey down the street called Belmont Blvd.

 First stop must be Martin's BBQ Joint.
 Owner Patrick Martin incorporates the art of West Tennessee whole hog BBQ at his award-winning restaurant offering you the perfect opportunity to get a taste of some Music City greatness.
 Some other great dining options include Blvd Nashville, Chago's Cantina, PM, and popular coffeehouse Bongo Java.

 Once you have filled up on food it's time to do a little shopping.
 Local Honey provides a selection of vintage apparel that will have you looking fantastic.
 Or take a moment and look through the goods at Nouveau Classics, a contemporary furniture store.